christine-nil/sql-sandbox/ReadMe.md

 ```bash
 python reset-sandbox.py
 ```
-Don't need to execute this if it's your first time starting this.
+**Note**: You do not need to run this if you're using the sandbox for the first time.

 ### Quick Start Example
 After setting up your environment, you can start exploring the data: